mrbrandonarnold/AWS-Solutions-Architect-Associate/README.md

 # AWS-Solutions-Architect-Associate
-a codebase of all AWS Solutions Architect Associate examples.
+A codebase of all AWS Solutions Architect Associate examples.